Day with Daeradar

 "Haldir, you look absurd."

 Then, the door to the talan opened as Rúmil stepped inside.
-He stopped with surprise when he saw the occupied kitchen, smiling at the two small Elflings grinning back at him.
+He stopped with confusion when he saw the occupied kitchen, smiling at the two small Elflings grinning back at him.
 "Elladan.
 Elrohir.
-A pleasant surprise to see you both," he said.
-But then, his smile was replaced with a smirk when his gaze moved to his older brother, his face covered in sugar.
+'Tis a pleasant surprise to see you both," he said.
+But then, his smile was replaced with a smirk when his gaze moved to his older brother, his face still covered in sugar.
 "This is a familiar sight."

-"Do you want to know something, Rúmil?"
+"Do you wish to know something, Rúmil?"
 Haldir retorted, attempting to get the powder out of his eyes as he rose to his feet.
-Many times had he been on the receiving end of similar circumstances because of the younger Elf.
-"I loathed every time I was ever forced to watch you."
+There had been many times he had been on the receiving end of similar circumstances because of the younger Elf.
+"I loathed every time I was ever forced to watch over you."

 Rúmil smiled as he crossed the kitchen to the disgruntled captain.
 "You did not," he replied in jest.
 "You love me, muindor."
 He then wrapped an arm around his older brother in an embrace, which Haldir shoved away.
-But the slight smirk that appeared on his face showed he also was teasing.
+But the slight smirk that appeared on the latter's face proved the action was also in jest.

-"I suppose I must clean this later," Rúmil muttered, his laughter trailing off when he saw the sugar that was also on the table and floor.
+"I suppose I must clean this later," Rúmil muttered, his laughter trailing off when he saw the sugar that was also coating the table and floor.

 "We apologize, Rúmil," Elladan suddenly said from where he and Elrohir were still sitting at the table.
 "We did not mean to create this mess."